chrisivkina/chrisivkina/README.md

 - Developing efficient RESTful API solutions for a website that received ~10k visitors monthly
 - Creating a professional remote server environment using Docker-compose

-I know several programming and markup languages, ordered here from most to least used personally:
+I know several programming and markup languages, including but not limited to:

 - Python
 - JavaScript